pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

     :param int key_size: The length of the modulus in :term:`bits`.
 For keys generated in 2015 it is strongly recommended to be `at least 2048`_ (See page 41).
 It must not be less than 512.
-        Some backends may have additional limitations.

-    :param backend: An optional backend which implements :class:`~cryptography.hazmat.backends.interfaces.RSABackend`.

     :return: An instance of
         :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey`.

-    :raises cryptography.exceptions.UnsupportedAlgorithm: This is raised if
-        the provided ``backend`` does not implement
-        :class:`~cryptography.hazmat.backends.interfaces.RSABackend`

 Key loading
 ~~~~~~~~~~~